Spirit Video Challenge enters home stretch

 As this year’s challenge winds down, Bay View Middle School in Green Bay, Wisc., holds the voting lead with more than 3,600 votes.
 Entries from Sylvia Elementary School (Falls River, Mass.) and St. Margaret Mary’s School (Omaha, Neb.) also have more than 2,000 votes.
 Will either catch Bay View as the contest draws to a close?

-The winning videos will receive price packages from IHT and adidas worth more than $13,000 combined.
-The winning teacher receives a class set of adidas Zone for IHT Spirit heart rate monitors, the software to track progress and training for three years, a $10,000 value, a $2,500 adidas gift card and a special pep rally featuring Dick Fosbury, who raised the bar with his new high-jumping technique while winning the Olympic gold medal in 1968.
-The winning student gets an adidas Zone heart-rate monitor and a $1,000 adidas gift card.
+The winning videos will receive price packages from IHT worth more than $13,000 combined.
+The winning teacher receives a class set of IHT Zone heart rate monitors, the software to track progress and training for three years, a $10,000 value, a $2,500 gift card and a special pep rally featuring Dick Fosbury, who raised the bar with his new high-jumping technique while winning the Olympic gold medal in 1968.
+The winning student gets an IHT Zone heart-rate monitor and a $1,000 gift card.
 Other prizes are also available.

 Entries are judged on three criteria: best display of raising the bar in physical education (50 percent), creativity/originality (25 percent), and vote count (25 percent).
 Winners will be announced on Monday, May 23.
 All of the videos can be found here.